sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/rule-templates.md

 ---
-title: "Rule templates reference"
+title: "Rule templates reference: Business service monitoring (BSM)"
 linkTitle: "Rule Templates Reference"
 reference_title: "Rule templates"
 type: "reference"
-description: "Sensu's rule templates are resources that Sensu applies to business service components.
+description: "Sensu's rule templates are resources that Sensu applies to service components for business service monitoring.
 The rules define the conditions under which Sensu will consider a service component online, degraded, or offline.
-Read this reference to learn more about Sensu's rule templates for business service management."
+Read this reference to learn more about Sensu's rule templates for business service monitoring."
-weight: 70
+weight: 60
 version: "6.3"
 product: "Sensu Go"
 menu: